File Your Nevada Corporation Online Yourself

 Initial List of Officers

-Your initial list of officers does not have to be filed with the Nevada Secretary of State until the last day of next month if you filed your articles today.
-However, in order to open a bank account, the bank will require that you bring in your file-stamped initial list, which can be taken care of now.
+Your initial list of officers has to be filed with the Nevada Secretary of State when you file your articles today.
+In order to open a bank account, the bank will require that you bring in your file-stamped initial list, which can be taken care of now.

 The Nevada filing fee for the initial list is $150.00, which is also the fee that you will pay to the State of Nevada every year when you file your annual list of officers.